-Imagine viewing a photograph digitally altered so dramatically that the original image is lost in the transformed impressionistic colors, or pop-art edges, or post modern abstractions.
+Imagine viewing a photograph so dramatically altered digitally, that the original image is lost in transformed impressionistic colors, or pop- art edges, or post modern abstractions.
 One might wonder, "How was this art made?
 Was their ever a photograph?"
-This kind of art inspires a reexamination of conventional mindsets about genre's throughout art history, inviting the question, "Is it still valid art if it's digital?"
+Like artists throughout art history that have altered what defines the concept of art, Flanagan inspires an examination of the question, "Is traditional style art still valid if it's digital?"

-My unexpected slant on reinterpreted photos was born directly out of the sudden altering of lifestyle.
-An unwelcome change that would become my serendipitous consideration of the concepts of art and change, as they relate to preconceived notions about art.
+Julie Flanagan's unexpected slant on reinterpreted photos was born directly out of the sudden altering her lifestyle.
+An unwelcome change that would become a serendipitous consideration of combining the concepts of art and change, as they relate to preconceived notions about art.

 Using the momentum of a long, illustrious art education career combined with the fresh perspective from her extending stays in the Washington DC area, Julie has jumpstarted a new art career.

-In Alexandria VA, she's earned the status of permanent exhibitor at the Torpedo Factory's Art League Gallery.
-Her art is also often accepted into their monthly juried exhibits, chosen among 600+ submitters.
-The Art League Gallery employs her as an on-call staff member.
+In Alexandria VA, she's earned the status of permanent exhibitor at the prestigious Torpedo Factory's Art league Gallery.
+Her art is often accepted into their monthly juried exhibits as well, chosen over 500-700 submitters.
+The Art League Gallery enjoys having her on call as a staff member.

-In Arlington, her work was accepted to into two nationally juried show, "This is America 2018" and “Signs of the Times 2019” at DC’s Gallery Underground, receiving an Honorable Mention award.
+In Arlington, her work was accepted to into two nationally juried show, "This is America" and “Signs of the Times” at DC’s Gallery Underground receiving Honorable Mention award.